monome/docs/docs/modular/teletype/index.md

 **CAUTION** your scenes will be erased on update.
 If you type out your scenes first into a text editor, you'll be able to re-import them via USB flash drive.

+For the full list of fixes and improvements, see the [changelog on GitHub][changelog].

 ### USB flash drive scene read/write

 Requires a FAT32 formatted flash drive.